-If a buffer is mapped with the MAP_FLUSH_EXPLICIT_BIT flag, modifications to the mapped range may be indicated by calling with target set to one of ARRAY_BUFFER, ELEMENT_ARRAY_BUFFER, PIXEL_UNPACK_BUFFER, or PIXEL_PACK_BUFFER. offset and length indicate a modified subrange of the mapping, in basic machine units.
+If a buffer is mapped with the MAP_FLUSH_EXPLICIT_BIT flag, modifications to the mapped range may be indicated by calling with target set to one of the targets listed in table 2.7. offset and length indicate a modified subrange of the mapping, in basic machine units.
 The specified subrange to flush is relative to the start of the currently mapped range of buffer.
 FlushMappedBufferRange may be called multiple times to indicate distinct subranges of the mapping which require flushing.

 Errors